webtactics/gloucesterthunderboltsswimmingclub/news/250911-2024-25-season-coaches-award.md

 Congratulations to Olivia Wade for receiving the 2024-25 Season GTSC Coaches Award.

-Oliva is there for every squad session always doing her best.
-Her consistency and dedication is always 100%.
-Well done Olivia this is well deserved!
+Oliva is there for every squad session, and always does her best.
+Oliva's consistency and dedication is always 100%.
+Well done Olivia this award is well deserved!

-The coaches Award is awarded by squad coach, Sue Kingston.
+The coaches Award is decided by squad coach, Sue Kingston.

-Thanks to sue forv your patience, dedication and support of all our swimmers.
+Thanks to Sue for your patience, dedication and support of all our swimmers.

 <div class="padtop3rem"></div>